Compassionate Action Policies and Procedures

-Spalding University recognizes the need for support and assistance of students and has established policies and procedures for compassionate acton on the behalf of students.
-The Dean of Students acts as primary contact regarding compassionate action policies and call upon a multi-disciplinary group of campus professionals to aid students experiencing coping challenges, difficult life situations, severe medical/mental health issues, crisis or other factor that may impact their ability to successfully persist as members of the Spalding Learning Community.
+Spalding University recognizes students may need support and assistance beyond academic concerns and has established policies and procedures for compassionate action on behalf of students.
+The Dean of Students acts as a primary contact regarding compassionate action policies and calls upon a multi-disciplinary group of campus professionals to aid students experiencing coping challenges, difficult life situations, severe medical/mental health issues, crisis, or other factors that may impact their ability to successfully persist as members of the Spalding Learning Community.

-Compassionate action policies are used assess and respond to students in situations where their behaviors either directly or indirectly threaten the safety of members of the campus community or where their circumstances may prevent them from persisting in their studies.
+Compassionate action policies are used to assess and respond to students in situations where their behaviors either directly or indirectly threaten the safety of members of the campus community or where their circumstances may prevent them from persisting in their studies.

 The policies on compassionate action include: